How much does it cost in Maldives? This is what I spent in Maldives in a month

 - Hulhule island where the International Velana airport is located

-If you count all the islands I’ve visited in Maldives, it would be 12.
+If you count all the islands I’ve visited in Maldives, it would be 12, plus a few more from close (when snorkeling but not stepped on the land there).
 That’s a lot more usually people going on holidays to Maldives visit.
 Yet it’s still very little out of all the 1,192 islands that Maldives consist of.

 Prices in Maldives